 The following is a partial list of future projects along with descriptions, renderings and photos.
-Some projects (as noted) will be financed through Measure RR funding, while the other projects will be financed by future bond and state funding.
+Projects will be financed through bond measure funding, with some projects financed by both local and state funding.

-This Project collocates and expands the physical education programs currently housed in the existing Gymnasium, the PE/Wellness Center, Pool and the PE Center.
+This project co-locates and expands the physical education programs currently housed in the existing gymnasium, the PE/Wellness Center, pool and the PE Center.
 It will centralize the current facilities into a single location and will house basketball, volleyball, wrestling, tennis, weight training, adaptive physical education, core training, aquatics, the wellness center, equipment rooms, locker rooms, team rooms, concessions, ticketing, activity rooms, athletic training facilities, offices and provide support to a variety of physical education programs.

 It will also include Heritage Hall.